amer/resinfra/README.md

 2020/2021.

 The main goal of this project is to build a more resilient infrastructure by spanning clouds.
-To achieve this goal, we deploy virtual machines across different cloud providers and connect them together.
+To achieve this goal, we deploy virtual machines across different cloud providers and span a single network over all of them.
 Afterwards, we deploy monitoring solutions and create watchdogs that ensure that failed infrastructure is re-created.

 ## How does it work?